-The Retail and Private Banking Group is divided into six main groups: the Retail Banking unit, the Affluent Banking unit, the Private Banking unit, the micro SME unit, the Women's Banking unit and the Agricultural Banking unit, each of which is described below.
+The Retail and Private Banking Group is divided into five main groups: the Retail Banking unit, the Affluent Banking unit, the Private Banking unit, the micro SME unit and the Women's Banking unit, each of which is described below.

 Retail Banking.
-The Retail Banking segment, excluding micro and agricultural banking, had approximately 2.76 million active customers and represented 33.2% of the Group's retail loans and receivables (and 62.6% of the Group's retail deposit base) as of 30 June 2024.
-This segment, which serves customers that do not qualify for the Affluent Banking unit or Private Banking Department (i.e., those having deposits and investments with the Bank up to TL 500,000), provides a standardised product set and packaged offerings.
+The Retail Banking segment, which had approximately 2.6 million active customers and represented 31.7% of the Group's retail loans and receivables (and 59.5% of the Group's retail deposit base) as of 30 September 2023, is served through a standardised product set and packaged offerings.
+This segment serves customers that do not qualify for the Affluent Banking unit or Private Banking Department (i.e., those having deposits and investments with the Bank up to TL 300,000).

 Customer acquisition in retail banking is mostly executed through consumer loan, credit card, mortgage sales and salary and pension accounts.
 Salary and pension payment programmes are central pillars in the Bank's customer acquisition process as both increase the number of customers as well as create a good platform for frequent customer communication.
-For example, as of 30 June 2024, over 10,000 companies made salary payments through the Bank covering over 545,000 employees, each of which is thus a customer of the Bank and many of which utilise additional products or services offered by the Group.
-The Bank deploys campaigns and other programmes from time to time to attract retail customers, increase crossselling ratios and/or enhance the Bank's image in the minds of customers and potential customers.
+For example, as of 31 December 2023, over 10,000 companies made salary payments through the Bank covering over 600,000 employees, each of which is thus a customer of the Bank and many of which utilise additional products or services offered by the Group.
+The Bank deploys campaigns and other programmes from time to time to attract retail customers, increase cross-selling ratios and/or enhance the Bank's image in the minds of customers and potential customers.

 Affluent Banking.
-The Affluent Banking unit, which had approximately 186,000 customers and represented 4.49% of the Group's retail loans and receivables (and 51.75% of the Group's retail deposit base) as of 30 June 2024, serves retail customers with deposits and investments with the Bank in excess of TL 500,000 but not qualifying for private banking services as well as certain other customers identified as potential affluent customers.
-As a result, this unit targets executives of large companies, wealthy retirees, healthcare and legal professionals, owners of larger SMEs and qualified investors as its core customer base, including via targeted packages (e.g., the "Lawyers Package") to professionals tailored to address their needs and support their professional development beyond banking transactions.
-The Bank's aim for 2024 and 2025 is to maintain its 2023 ranking amongst the top five in the Turkish affluent banking market by customers (according to benchmark studies conducted by the Bank's marketing department).
+The Affluent Banking unit, which had approximately 147,000 customers and represented 5.1% of the Group's retail loans and receivables (and 51.6% of the Group's retail deposit base) as of 30 September 2023, serves retail customers with deposits and investments with the Bank in excess of TL 300,000 but not qualifying for private banking services as well as certain other customers identified as potential affluent customers.
+As a result, this unit targets executives of large companies, wealthy retirees, healthcare and legal professionals and owners of larger SMEs as its core customer base, including via targeted packages (e.g., the "Lawyers Package") to professionals tailored to address their needs and support their professional development beyond banking transactions.
+The Bank's aim for 2024 is to maintain its 2023 ranking amongst the top five in the Turkish affluent banking market by customers (according to benchmark studies conducted by the Bank's marketing department).

-Compared to Retail Banking customers, the Affluent Banking unit's customers are offered favourable and more tailored and sophisticated products and services, such as advantageous pricing, non-financial services (including discounts, fast track at the airports, concierge and lifestyle services) and the TEB Priority Signature Card (an exclusive card with significant bonuses and benefits).
+Compared to Retail Banking customers, the Affluent Banking unit's customers are offered favourable and more tailored and sophisticated products and services, such as advantageous pricing, non-financial services (including discounts, concierge and lifestyle services) and the TEB Priority Signature Card (an exclusive card with significant bonuses and benefits).
 In addition, they have access to asset management services, including deposit and investment products such as the "Marifetli" Account, which is a deposit product that pays interest daily and gives flexibility to customers for depositing money, withdrawing money and savings.

-The Bank offered Affluent Banking services in 188 of its branches as of 30 June 2024, primarily in larger or wealthier cities such as İstanbul, Ankara and İzmir.
+The Bank offered Affluent Banking services in 184 of its branches as of 31 December 2023, primarily in larger or wealthier cities such as İstanbul, Ankara and İzmir.